mpartel/postgres-protobuf/README.md

 ## Why put protobufs in a database?

-Protobufs in a database is in many ways similar to JSON in a database.
+Protobufs in a database is in many ways similar to JSON in a database:
+- less code needed to convert data structures into database rows and back
+- less alter tables required as data fields are added and removed

-The main advantage of protobufs is a compact and efficient representation.
+The main advantage of protobufs over JSON is a compact and efficient representation.
 The main advantage of JSON is human-readability without extra steps.

 ### What about storing protobufs as JSON?

 Protobufs have a well-defined JSON representation supported by most implementations.
-Using that for storage is a valid strategy if efficiency is not a major concern.
+Using that for storage (as [`json` or `jsonb`](https://www.postgresql.org/docs/current/datatype-json.html)) is a valid strategy if efficiency is not a major concern.

 Note that JSON protobufs store fields by name instead of by number, which means that field renames will break backwards- and forwards-compatibility.

-## Installation
+## Installation from source

 Requires Postgres 11 or newer.